sam-caldwell/ami/docs/edges.md

 - FIFO: queue with optional bounds and backpressure.
 Backpressure in {block, dropOldest, dropNewest, shuntNewest, shuntOldest}.
 Derived debug fields: bounded (Max>0), delivery (block=>atLeastOnce, else bestEffort).
 - LIFO: stack with the same backpressure/bounds semantics as FIFO.
 - Pipeline: reference to another pipeline by name and an optional textual payload type.
 Future phases will enforce cross-pipeline type matching.
  - MultiPath: merge behavior configuration for Collect nodes.
 Supports simple k=v attributes and `merge.*(...)` attribute calls.
 Deeper semantics (unknown attrs, conflicts, arg checks) are validated in the sem package.
+See normalized merge scaffold in `contracts.v1`/`pipelines.v1` (`mergeNorm`) for Buffer/Stable/Sort.

 These stubs are intentionally minimal to limit blast radius.
 They enable downstream phases to share a common structure for edges without embedding parser/semantics details.